Skip to Main Content

-Broken down into several sections, this guide only begins to scratch the surface of information available on how to use technology in archival research.
-Using this space for discussion is highly encouraged: there are places to add comments and questions on each page.
+Broken down into several sections, this guide gives an introduction to information available on how to use technology in archival research.

 What is in this guide: